 - Purchase and use essential oils only from reputable companies whose oils are third-party tested.
 (A list can be found on my post: essential oils and the danger to cats, dogs, and birds).

 - Keep all essential oils in dark bottles and away from UV light.
 Please note that if the essential oil did not come in a dark bottle, it is not a genuine essential oil.

 Beware of Greenwashing

 Greenwashing may be described as an attempt to make people believe that your company is doing more to protect the environment than it really is.

-Biodegradable may mean in three to five days or simply that the substances will eventually break down over time.
-Dog poop bags for example are notorious for this type of greenwashing.
+Biodegradable may mean three to five days or simply that the substances will eventually break down over time.
+Dog poop bags, for example, are notorious for this type of greenwashing.

-By making homemade cleaners and using only natural ingredients to do so it is possible to reduce our product purchases, decrease costs, reduce packaging waste, and lower our carbon footprint.
+Making homemade cleaners and using only natural ingredients to do so makes it possible to reduce our product purchases, decrease costs, reduce packaging waste, and lower our carbon footprint.

 I would say that for these reasons alone, changing to non-toxic, organic homemade cleaners seem like an obvious choice.
-It is simply, the clean green choice, and also the cheaper, healthier choice for you and your family.
+It is simply the clean green choice and the cheaper, healthier choice for you and your family.